New Amsterdam (song): Background

 "New Amsterdam" began as one of many demos produced by Costello after Armed Forces.
 During this period, Costello recorded demos alone and played all the instruments himself; in this case, he recorded "New Amsterdam" at a "fifteen quid-an-hour demo studio" in Pimlico.
 Costello recalled, "As you might guess I didn't use a metronome but I did employ the owner's exotic equipment; vibes! a fretless bass! a very nasty synth! even God forbid, DRUMS!!!"
 This demo version would ultimately be the performance that appeared on the final release of Get Happy!!, as Costello was unsatisfied with attempts made with the Attractions to "re-create the mood".
+Production of the released track was credited to Nick Lowe, even though the demo session was entirely the work of Costello as both artist and producer.

 Lyrically, Costello described "New Amsterdam" as "a song about a bewildered new arrival in the New World".
 Costello also characterized it as "A bewildered lad, alone in New York, except for his rhyming dictionary".
 The song's title comes from the name of the Dutch settlement where New York would be established.
 Musically, the song's softer and slower arrangement contrasted with much of the more energetic material on the album.

 Release

 "New Amsterdam" was the third release from Get Happy!!, following "I Can't Stand Up for Falling Down" and "High Fidelity", though, unlike these previous singles, "New Amsterdam" was released as part of an EP.
 The song was chosen to show Costello's stylistic diversity.
 The other songs included on the EP were "Dr. Luther's Assistant" (a leftover from This Year's Model), "Ghost Train" (which originated from a lyric Costello wrote in 1972), and "Just a Memory" (which was written for Dusty Springfield).
-The EP reached number 36 on the UK singles charts.
+A picture disc EP and a two track 7" single in a different sleeve were also issued.
+It entered the UK Singles Chart at number 47 and peaked at number 36 the following week in a six week chart run.
 A music video for the song was also produced.

 In addition to its release on Get Happy!!, "New Amsterdam" has appeared on Costello compilations Girls Girls Girls, The Very Best of Elvis Costello and The Attractions 1977–86, and The Very Best of Elvis Costello.
 The rejected version of the song performed with the Attractions has appeared as a bonus track on later editions of Get Happy!!